Removable Online Knapsack and Advice: Related Work

 Marchetti-Spaccamela and Vercellis were the first to consider the classical online version of the knapsack problem in 1995.
 They called it the \emph{$\{0,1\}$ knapsack problem} to distinguish it from the \emph{fractional} knapsack problem, which allows for packing items partially.
-We denote the classical problem with neither fractional items nor removability by \PropKnap.
-Marchetti-Spaccamela and Vercellis proved its competitive ratio to be unbounded~\cite[Thm.~2.1]{MV1995}.
+They proved that both versions have an unbounded competitive ratio if items are allowed to have sizes different from their values~\cite[Thm.~2.1]{MV1995}.
+We denote the classical problem with neither fractional items nor removability by \Knap and its proportional variant by \PropKnap.

 The concept of advice emerged much later.
 When it did, \Knap quickly became one of the prime examples of a problem with an interesting advice complexity.